Chapter 12 : Everybody Seems So Happy

 "Missed me!"
 I yelled.

 "Woah, ladies, break it up," said James, coming in between us.
+We glared at each other over James' outstretched arms.
 "No need to fight."
-He groaned as Alex threw something at his head, then stomped out.
+He groaned as Alex tossed something at his head and it made contact.
+Satisfied, she stomped out.

 "You know, I’m getting this feeling that someone doesn’t want us in this kitchen," I said, sitting down, and waiting for the elves to finish up with the food.